A Sunday at the Pool in Kigali

 A documentary filmmaker from Quebec finds himself at a hotel in Kigali in the middle of a very contentious time in Rwanda.
-As he gets to know the local people, the extent of the crisis and the country's troubles are revealed but he also finds himself falling in love with Rwanda, despite the conflict that rages around him.
+As he gets to know the local community, the extent of the crisis and the country's troubles are revealed.
+But he also finds himself falling in love with Rwanda, despite the conflict that rages around him.
 A Sunday at the Pool in Kigali is a riveting and devastating look at a country in peril and the people whose lives hang in the balance.

 A Sunday at the Pool in Kigali won the 2004 Rogers Writers' Trust Fiction Prize.

 From the book